iVeia/meta-iveia/BUILD.md

 See [Xilinx's instructions](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841862/Install+and+Build+with+Xilinx+Yocto) for more information about the meta-xilinx layer and build process.

-iVeia provides the primary target `iveia-image-*`, described in the next section.
-In addition is provides an `ivinstall` target that creates a single installable image.
+The primary targets are `ivinstall-minimal` and `ivinstall-full`, which both create a single installable image that includes all of the binaries described in the next section.
+See [INSTALL](INSTALL.md) for more information.

 The first time download and build steps are as shown below.
 For convenience, a download script is avaiable to simplify the process - see